 All 1st to 5th Form pupils follow a non-examined course in Personal, Social, Health and Economic (PSHE) which complies with statutory guidance on the delivery of sex, health, financial and citizenship education.

-The Sixth Form curriculum at King Edward’s offers a choice of A-level and the International Baccalaureate (IB) Diploma Programme to equip our pupils with the right qualification that suits their strengths and opens up the global marketplace for universities and jobs.
+The Sixth Form curriculum at King Edward’s offers a choice of A-level subjects to equip our pupils with the right qualification that suits their strengths and opens up the global marketplace for universities and jobs.

-We ensure, through a mix of aptitude tests and interviews with both senior teachers and our specialist Head of Careers and Higher Education, that every pupil, whether opting for IB or A-level, has a course that will allow them to flourish and fulfil their potential.
+We ensure, through a mix of aptitude tests and interviews with both senior teachers and our specialist Head of Careers and Higher Education, that every pupil has a course that will allow them to flourish and fulfil their potential.